solidusio/solidus/guides/source/developers/orders/overview.html.md

 line item, or shipment on an order.
 Adjustments can decrease the total (via [promotions][promotions]) or increase it (via [shipments][shipments] and [taxes][taxes]).

-For more information, see the [Adjustments][adjustments] documentation.
+For more information, see the [adjustments][adjustments] documentation.

 [promotions]: ../promotions/overview.html
 [taxes]: ../taxation/overview.html